shakeel-faiz/FF/04Apr-15/jpeg.md

 -   **No transparency support**, making it unsuitable for images requiring transparent backgrounds.
 -   **Artifacts** and **blurring** can appear with sharp edges, text, and high compression.
 -   **Limited dynamic range** and potential **posterization** in areas with gradients.
--   **Not ideal for animation**, as it doesn’t support multiple frames like GIF.
+-   **Not ideal for animation**, as it doesn't support multiple frames like GIF.
 -   **File sizes** can become large if you aim for high-quality JPEGs.

 JPEG is excellent for many applications but falls short when you need high-quality editing, transparency, or precision in color and detail.
 In those cases, alternative formats like **PNG**, **GIF**, or **TIFF** are more appropriate.